Christmas carol: France

 "Dans cette étable" and "Venez Divin Messie" are also popular Christmas carols.
 Perhaps the best known traditional French carol, "Il est né, le divin Enfant", comes from the region of Provence.

 Germany, Austria and Switzerland

 Some carols familiar in English are translations of German Christmas songs (Weihnachtslieder).
 Pastoral Weihnachtslieder are sometimes called Hirtenlieder ("shepherd songs").
 Martin Luther wrote the carol "Vom Himmel hoch, da komm ich her", which can be acted as a play of the Christmas story.
 He also wrote "Gelobet seist du, Jesu Christ" and "Christum wir sollen loben schon".
 The carol "Vom Himmel hoch, o Engel, kommt" was written by Friedrich Spee in 1622 to an older melody, a lullaby singing "of Jesus and Mary", and for peace.

 Two well-known later examples are "O Tannenbaum" (O Christmas tree), from a German folksong arranged by Ernst Anschütz and "Stille Nacht" ("Silent Night") by the Austrians Franz Xaver Gruber and Joseph Mohr.
-The carol most familiar in German is probably the 19th-century "O du fröhliche".
+The carol most familiar in German besides those two is probably the 19th-century "O du fröhliche".